Plasmmer/Download.json/README.md

 # Download.json
-File that defines which should/not be downloaded accourding to conditions.
+File that defines which file should/not be downloaded according to conditions.

 # Download systems supporting Download.json:
 Nothing yet.